bramtechs/debloated-raylib/README.md

-Debloated repo of [Raylib 5.0](https://github/raysan5/raylib) for Windows with Visual Studio solution.
+Debloated repo of [Raylib 5.0](https://github/raysan5/raylib) for Windows with Visual Studio solution and simplfied CMake.

 ## Things removed

-Documentation, cmake, zig build and examples.
+Documentation, zig build and examples.

 ## Things not removed